-GMC28 The licensee shall provide the Licensing Authority with their compliance/operating manual which sets out all of the premises policies to meet the regulatory requirements under the Gambling Act 2005 and shall provide a copy of any update or revision as soon as practicable following the implementation of that change.
-CD, FO & CV ------- -- ----------------
+Numb er Condition Topic GMC: 28 The licensee shall provide the Licensing Authority with their compliance/operating manual which sets out all the premise's policies to meet the regulatory requirements under the Gambling Act 2005 and shall provide a copy of any update or revision as soon as practicable following the implementation of that change.
+CD, FO & CV

-Entrances and Doors
+Entrances and doors.

-GMC29 A magnetic locking device, commonly referred to as a Maglock will be installed and maintained on the main entrance/exit to the premises which will be operable from the ground floor cashier counter by staff.
-CD & CV GMC30 An Infra-Red Beam connected to a sounder will be installed an maintained at the entrance of the premises so as to notify staff when a customer enters or exits the premises.
+Number Condition Topic GMC29 A magnetic locking device, commonly referred to as a Maglock will be installed and maintained on the main entrance/exit to the premises which will be operable from the ground floor cashier counter by staff.
+CD & CV GMC30 An Infra-Red Beam connected to a sounder will be installed and maintained at the entrance of the premises so as to notify staff when a customer enters or exits the premises.
 CD & CV

-Staffing Levels
+Staffing levels

-GMC31 There shall be no pre-planned single staffing at any time.
-CD & CV GMC32A There shall be no pre-planned single staffing after 20:00.
-Should CD & CV the premises be single staffed after this time the magnetic door locking system must be in constant use.
-GMC32B No pre-planned single staffing after 8pm and, when this is CD & CV unavoidable, a Maglock shall be in constant use on the entrance/exit door.
-GMC33 There will be a minimum of [enter number] staff will be present at CD & CV all times when the premises is open.
-GMC34 There will be a minimum of two members of staff after 10pm.
-CD & CV GMC35 A minimum of two members of staff will be on duty for the duration CD & CV of the period in which licensable activities are taking place on the premises.
+Number Condition Topic GMC31 There shall be no pre-planned single staffing at any time.
+CD & GMC32A There shall be no pre-planned single staffing after 20:00.
+Should the premises be single staffed after this time the magnetic door locking system must be in constant use.
+CD & CV GMC32B No pre-planned single staffing after 8pm and, when this is unavoidable, a Maglock shall be in constant use on the entrance/exit door.
+CD & GMC33 There will be a minimum of [enter number] staff will be present at all times when the premises is open.
+CD & GMC34 There will be a minimum of two members of staff after 10pm.
+CD & GMC35 A minimum of two members of staff will be on duty for the duration of the period in which licensable activities are taking place on the premises.
+CD &